 Consider installing inexpensive smart lightbulbs that can automate when the lighting changes.
 These simple switches can make a huge difference to how the home looks and feels, relaxing them as you head into the early evening.

-Private home care is one solution that can help you monitor ambient light.
-Caregivers can follow a daily routine to make the transition to evenings much smoother.
+Private home dementia care is one solution that can help you monitor ambient light.
+Caregivers can follow a daily routine to make transitioning to evenings much smoother.

 Find around-the-clock support for your elderly loved one today.